Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Introduction

-Recently, intelligent data-driven fault diagnosis methods based on deep learning have attracted substantial attention due to their strong ability to automatically learn discriminative representations from raw sensor measurements.
-Compared with traditional physics-based approaches and conventional machine-learning methods that rely heavily on hand-crafted feature engineering, deep learning methods eliminate the need for complex prior expert knowledge and manual feature extraction, thereby demonstrating highly promising diagnostic performance~\cite{review3,motor}.
-For example, vibration signals of rotating machinery can be directly fed into deep learning models, allowing them to automatically learn relevant features for fault diagnosis.
-Borghesani et al.~\cite{1DCNN} leveraged 1D convolutional neural network (CNN) to accomplish bearing fault diagnosis and attempted to explain the vibration feature extraction process.
-Liu et al.~\cite{MKCNN} designed a residual network with multiscale kernels for motor fault diagnosis using vibration signals.
-However, raw one-dimensional signals often exhibit complex temporal characteristics and non-stationary behaviors, which may limit the ability of conventional 1D models to fully capture informative patterns.
-To better represent the underlying time-frequency structures of vibration signals, many studies transform 1D vibration signals into 2D time-frequency representations with short-time fourier transform (STFT)~\cite{STFT} or wavelet transform~\cite{time-frequency}, and then employ 2D networks to extract more expressive features from these transformed images.
-Nevertheless, vibration signals may exhibit limited sensitivity to certain electrical faults in electromechanical machines such as motors~\cite{motor_review}.
-Consequently, motor current signals have also been widely adopted for fault diagnosis~\cite{motor_DT}.
-For example, Jimenez-Guarneros et al.~\cite{MODWT} designed a lightweight 1D CNN to diagnose mechanical and electrical faults of induction motor with current signals.
-Furthermore, acoustic signals also contain fault-related information and have therefore been explored for machinery fault diagnosis.
-Zhang et al.~\cite{acoustic_bearing} employed acoustic signals together with a graph convolutional network (GCN) to diagnose bearing faults, while Xiao et al.~\cite{acoustic_motor} utilized a denoising autoencoder to achieve motor fault diagnosis based on acoustic measurements.
-These studies collectively demonstrate the effectiveness of deep learning-based diagnostic methods using acoustic signals.
+Recently, intelligent data-driven fault diagnosis methods based on deep learning have attracted substantial attention owing to their strong capability to automatically learn discriminative representations from raw sensor measurements.
+Compared with traditional physics-based approaches and conventional machine-learning methods that rely heavily on hand-crafted feature engineering, deep learning techniques alleviate the dependence on complex prior expert knowledge and manual feature extraction, thereby demonstrating promising diagnostic performance~\cite{review3,motor}.
+In particular, vibration signals of rotating machinery can be directly fed into deep learning models to automatically learn fault-related features.
+Borghesani et al.~\cite{1DCNN} employed a one-dimensional (1D) convolutional neural network (CNN) for bearing fault diagnosis and attempted to interpret the learned vibration features.
+Liu et al.~\cite{MKCNN} designed a residual network with multiscale convolutional kernels for motor fault diagnosis based on vibration signals.
+However, raw one-dimensional vibration signals often exhibit complex temporal dynamics and non-stationary characteristics, which may limit the ability of conventional 1D models to fully capture informative patterns.
+To better characterize the underlying time–frequency structures, many studies transform 1D vibration signals into two-dimensional time–frequency representations using short-time Fourier transform (STFT)~\cite{STFT} or wavelet transform~\cite{time-frequency}, and subsequently employ two-dimensional networks to extract more expressive features.